 That’s a lot of meetings, but I’d be willing to bet that many of you exceed those numbers on a regular basis.
 If that sounds like you, here’s the question you’ve got to ask:

-How many of those meetings were truly productive?
+How many of those back-to-back meetings were truly productive?

 In my experience, and the experience of many of my clients, less than 50% of the commitments made during external meetings are followed through on.
 And if commitments aren’t being fulfilled, the meetings they were made during aren’t only less productive; they can be downright damaging.